sergeimolinari/IDOS-PPP/README.md

 # NEXT STEPS

-- Update data for protection in year 2007 (median to mean)

 - Brainstorming for independent variables -> difference between years (RDD and DiD) -> observations and maybe motivation